Once upon a time, Eleanor wrote an amazing post about self-portraits. In case you missed that post or failed to commit it to memory, she said:

-There was a time when I didn’t have the words to describe my grief even privately.
-In those early days the only tool I had for self expression was my camera.
-On the days when I felt really bad I would prop my camera up on a stack of books and take Self-Portraits, feverishly running back and forth between the shutter button and a pose, over and over again until I felt better.
-I truly don’t like being photographed, but it felt so satisfying to get my feelings out into the world without having to talk, or describe, or explain.
+"There was a time when I didn’t have the words to describe my grief even privately.
+In those early days, the only tool I had for self-expression was my camera.
+On the days when I felt really bad I would prop my camera up on a stack of books and take self-portraits, feverishly running back and forth between the shutter button and a pose, over and over again until I felt better.
+I truly don’t like being photographed, but it felt so satisfying to get my feelings out into the world without having to talk, describe, or explain.
 You want to know how I’m feeling?
-Look, this is how I’m feeling.
+Look, this is how I’m feeling."

 “The expression of difficult emotions in the self-portrait is particularly therapeutic.
 Rage and despair often cannot be externalized, so we become accustomed to repressing them... by objectifying our ‘dark side’ in a photograph, we separate ourselves from what is painful and open ourselves up for catharsis and renewal.”

 Enter the selfie, stage right.

-You probably thought were being all artistic and self-important today with our talk of self-portraits.
+You probably thought we were being all artistic and self-important today with our talk of self-portraits.
 Don’t worry, artsy-self-importance doesn’t last long around here.

 Selfies get a pretty bad rap.
-Here are just a smattering of internet headlines I have seen about selfies: Scientists Link Selfies To Narcissism, Addiction & Mental Illness, Are Selfies a Sign of Narcissism and Psychopathy?, Science Confirms Selfies are The Worst, and How This Generation’s Obsession with Selfies Correlates with Mental Disorders.
+Here are just a smattering of headlines I have seen about selfies: Scientists Link Selfies To Narcissism, Addiction, & Mental Illness, Are Selfies a Sign of Narcissism and Psychopathy?, Science Confirms Selfies are The Worst, and How This Generation’s Obsession with Selfies Correlates with Mental Disorders.

 I love Frida Kahlo.
-I have found personal value in taking self-portraits to cope and seen others do the same.
-And so my thinking began to shift.
-Perhaps selfies are simply a new way people are starting the conversation about these difficult topics, topics that many agree should be discussed more.
+I have found personal value in taking self-portraits to cope, and I've seen others do the same.
+And so, my thinking has begun to shift.
+Perhaps selfies are simply a new tool people are using to start the conversation around death, grief, and loss.
 If we want these conversations to exist, perhaps we need to be open to the many different formats those conversations may take.
-Two years ago twitter blew up with people attacking the funeral selfie.
+Two years ago, Twitter blew up with people attacking the funeral selfie.
 Even one of our favorite sites for social criticism, Jezebel, said of teens taking selfies at funerals:

 What if we gave our duckfaced n'er do wells the obligation to engage with the real processes of death, to remind them that when someone dies that there is a real corpse and real grief left behind.
 Death is not an abstract concept.
 They could take part in a physical and emotional ritual beyond awkwardly lining up to file by an embalmed and made up body the funeral director has laid out under rose colored lights.
 No wonder these teenagers retreat to the bathroom to fix their hair and take a selfie in the mirror out of impotence and boredom.
 Our cultural traditions have failed them, and selfies at funerals are one of their only outlets to ritual and mourning in the age of the smartphone.